KCWX: As a CW affiliate

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new fifth network, The CW.
 On March 28, Corridor Television signed an agreement to make KBEJ San Antonio's CW affiliate.
 Three weeks later, on April 18, The CW announced it had affiliated with Austin's WB affiliate, KNVA.
 On April 7, 2006, KBEJ changed to KCWX, reflecting its new affiliation.

 With The CW boasting affiliates for both San Antonio and Austin, KCWX became a San Antonio-market station exclusively.
-Soon after The CW launched on September 18, 2006, Time Warner Cable began blacking out CW programming on KCWX in the Austin market, as KNVA owner LIN TV Corporation claimed syndication exclusivity for KNVA on October 2.
-Time Warner continued to carry KCWX's non-network programming until April 3, 2007, when Time Warner Cable officially dropped KCWX from its Austin channel lineup.
+For a short time thereafter, KCWX remained on Austin cable, with CW programming blacked out to protect KNVA.

+Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997, the station did not receive a companion channel for a digital television station.
+Instead, the station was required to flash-cut—broadcast exclusively in digital when it left the air in analog.
+It initially selected channel 8, to which Austin station KTBC objected, and then chose channel 5.
+This channel was occupied by the analog signal of KENS.
+In January 2009, the station began operating at reduced power, with one of its two transmitters deactivated, to allow for conversion work at its transmitter site.
+Corridor planned to turn off the second transmitter on February 10, 2009, with the station being seen on cable only for a week.
+These plans were disrupted by Congress's decision to postpone the transition by four months.
+The second transmitter was instead turned off on June 12, 2009.
+Due to difficulties scheduling installers for tower work, the final digital signal was not ready until July 2009.

 Switch to MyNetworkTV

-In Sinclair Broadcast Group's annual report for 2009, released in March 2010, the company disclosed that it had signed the month before an affiliation agreement to move the CW affiliation to its San Antonio MyNetworkTV affiliate KMYS on September 1, 2010.
+Sinclair Broadcast Group disclosed in its 2009 annual report for that year, released in March 2010, that it had signed the month before to move the CW affiliation to KMYS—the former KRRT—on September 1, 2010.
 The affiliation switch was eventually moved up two days to August 30; on that date, the MyNetworkTV affiliation moved to KCWX.
-With the then-pending loss of its CW affiliation, Belo terminated its LMA with Corridor Television on April 24, 2010, forcing Corridor to operate KCWX on its own.
+With the then-pending loss of its CW affiliation, Belo terminated its LMA with Corridor Television on April 24, 2010, forcing Corridor to operate KCWX on its own from Austin.

-In addition to the MyNetworkTV schedule, syndicated programs currently broadcast by KCWX include The Real, 25 Words or Less, The Goldbergs, Friends, and Murdoch Mysteries, among others.
-KCWX also airs movies sourced from the This TV lineup.
+On January 22, 2025, the Federal Communications Commission proposed a $369,190 fine against KCWX for failing to properly transmit National Periodic Tests of the Emergency Alert System in 2018, 2019 and 2021.
+According to the report, the FCC accused the station of numerous violations of EAS regulations, including rebroadcasting alert tones and audio relays from previous years, simulating test messages instead of the authorized test message, and falsely claiming to have properly received the tests when it had not.

+Sports programming

+In 2021, KCWX began airing a package of local high school football games in the San Antonio area.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: